Holiday Home FAQs

 Do I legally need holiday home insurance?

 While holiday home insurance isn’t a legal requirement in the UK, some mortgage lenders may require you to take out a policy that includes buildings insurance.
 In addition, while contents cover isn’t mandatory, you may want to carefully consider including it in your policy.
-With suitable cover in place, you can protect your possessions in
+Having suitable cover in place, can help protect your possessions in

 Go to Top